TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 database, user, client, latency (heatmap), cputime (heatmap).
 **Visibility:** operators and end users.

-This shows query requests that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the database name, user name and client hostname.
+This shows query commands that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the database name, user name and client hostname.
 The "latency" breakdown shows query performance in detail, which can be used to identify single outliers and